khngseo/ros2-ur-sim-with-ft/src/trajectory_smoother_service/README.md

 ## Features

 - Uses MoveIt's CHOMP (`chomp_motion_planner`) to optimise coarse waypoint sets.
 - Applies Time-Optimal Trajectory Generation (TOTG) with Parabolic fallback to enforce velocity/acceleration limits.
 - Publishes the smoothed trajectory when requested, enabling quick visualisation in RViz or logging tools.
 - Includes test scripts and launch files for integration with the UR Gazebo simulation.
+- Respects joint velocity/acceleration limits from the robot model, with scaling knobs for additional safety margins.

 ## Dependencies